fischermatte/playground/README.md

 Playground
 ======
-Various proof of concepts using jsf & spring
+Various proof of concepts using JSF 2.2